neilpricetw/kubernetes-security-nodejs-mysql/securely-modified/README.md

 eval $(minikube -p minikube docker-env)
 ```

-Note: two possible alternatives to minikube are [Kind](https://kind.sigs.k8s.io/) which is still run locally or [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes) which provides an online kubernetes playground.
+Note: if you don't wish to use minikube and don't have access to another Kubernetes platform there are two possible alternatives I'm aware of.
+[Kind](https://kind.sigs.k8s.io/) which is run locally or [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes) which provides an online kubernetes playground.

 ## Build and Deploy the Insecure-Original Application

-Run the following:
+Run the following to deploy this simple NodeJS / MySQL application:

 ```
-cd insecure-original/node-app
+cd securely-modified/node-app
 docker build . -t node-app-secure:v1
-kubectl apply -f ../kubernetes-manifests/mysql.yaml kubectl apply -f ../kubernetes-manifests/node.yaml kubectl apply -f ../kubernetes-manifests/ingress.yaml
+kubectl apply -f ../kubernetes-manifests/namespace.yaml kubectl apply -f ../kubernetes-manifests/secrets.yaml -n app kubectl apply -f ../kubernetes-manifests/network-policy.yaml -n app kubectl apply -f ../kubernetes-manifests/mysql.yaml -n app kubectl apply -f ../kubernetes-manifests/node.yaml -n app kubectl apply -f ../kubernetes-manifests/ingress.yaml -n app
 ```

-To access the application you have two options, via the service which will provide a local URL you enter into the browser to see the application:
+To access the application you have two options.
+You can access it via the service which will provide a local URL you enter into the browser to see the application:

 ```
 minikube service node --url
 ```

-Or via the ingress you will need to edit your /etc/hosts file first and add in the following (this is needed on the Mac, unsure for other platforms)
+Or via the ingress you will need to edit your /etc/hosts file first and add in the following (this is needed on the Mac, unsure for other platforms).

 ```
-127.0.0.1 minikube.local
+127.0.0.1 isellstuffonline.local
 ```

-Thenon the terminal run the following and then access minikube.local in the browser
+Then on the terminal run the following, then you can access isellstuffonline.local in the browser.

 ```
 minikube tunnel